For information on Bawburgh School see www.bawburgh.norfolk.sch.uk

 The four agreed they would miss the people at the school, Mrs Kirkendall pointed out that "many have become friends.
 As a small school with not many staff, you don't realise how close you become to them, they feel like family."
 They each have very different plans for the future.
 Mrs Beverley intends to spend more time with her grandchildren and will also do some voluntary work on the North Norfolk Railway.
 Mr Prior is looking forward to exploring Norfolk and enjoying life.
 Mre Kirkendall is looking for another part-time job with hours which suit her better.

 The new Headteacher is Carla Steadman, who worked previously at Tuckswood Primary School.
-We hope to interview her for Bawburgh News shortly.

 We would like to thank all the departing staff for their work with the children of Bawburgh and wish them all the best for the future.

 The Bawburgh School Summer Fair 2017

 This will be held on Saturday 1st July 12 to 2pm.